sbenoit-gc/MDEV1003f21/README.md

 A github repository for the in class demonstrations

 ## Usage
 Clone, or download the zip, to a local directory.
-Open un Unreal Engine 4.26 or newer
+Open in Unreal Engine 4.26 or newer